--an Assembly,
+- -a EUROPEAN PARLIAMENT,

--a Council,
+- -a COUNCIL,

--a Commission,
+- -a COMMISSION,

--a Court of Justice.
+- -a COURT OF JUSTICE.

 Each institution shall act within the limits of the powers conferred upon it by this Treaty.

 2. The Council and the Commission shall be assisted by an Economic and Social Committee acting in an advisory capacity.